florianhartig/LearningBayes/CommentedCode/08-ApproximateBayesian/ABCAndSynthetic.md

 30 Jul 2014

-## Background
+### Introduction

 In Hartig, F.; Calabrese, J. M.; Reineking, B.; Wiegand, T. & Huth, A. (2011) Statistical inference for stochastic simulation models - theory and application.
 Ecol.
 Lett., 14, 816-827, we classify two main competing methods for models via simulation-based likelihood approximation

 1. Likelihood-approximations based on local, non-parametric approximations of the variance of the simulation outputs, particularly Approximate Bayesian Computation (ABC, Beaumont, M. A. (2010) Approximate Bayesian computation in evolution and ecology.
 Annu.
 Rev. Ecol.
 Evol.
 Syst., 41, 379-406.)

-2. Likelihood-approximations based on parametric, typically global approximation of the simulation output such as Synthetic Likelihood (Wood, S. N. (2010) Statistical inference for noisy nonlinear ecological dynamic systems.
-Nature, 466, 1102-1104.)
+2. Likelihood-approximations based on parametric, typically global approximation of the simulation output such as Synthetic Likelihood, see Wood, S. N. (2010) Statistical inference for noisy nonlinear ecological dynamic systems.
+Nature, 466, 1102-1104.
+An example for fitting a stochastic forest gap model do data via this method is Hartig, F.; Dislich, C.; Wiegand, T. & Huth, A. (2014) Technical Note: Approximate Bayesian parameterization of a process-based tropical forest model.
+Biogeosciences, 11, 1261-1272.

-## Example Data / Model
+### Example Data / Model

-### The model
+#### The model

 Assume we have a stochastic model that we want to fit.
 It takes one parameter, and has an output of 10 values which happen to be around the mean of the parameter that we put in